tranzzo/ios-card-tokenizer/README.md

 ## Features

-**Token obtaining**: Simple way to obtain a Tranzzo user card token, generated on our servers.
+**Tokenization**: Simple way to obtain a Tranzzo user card token, generated on our servers.

-**Card Validation & Formatting**: Methods to make sure you operate with valid card data, that's necessary to receive a token.

 ## Usage